 Youth Services:

-- Diagnosis of gender dysphoria;
+- The member has a diagnosis of gender dysphoria; and

 Policy Issued By: AmeriHealth